-TESTING FOR INITIAL PLACEMENT OF HOME SCHOOLED / NON-STATE ACCREDITED SCHOOL STUDENTS

-When a student transfers in from home/non-state accredited schools, they will be placed at the last level reached in an accredited high school.
-If proof is presented that home/non-state accredited private courses have been taken, testing will be given to that level.
+TESTING FOR INITIAL PLACEMENT OF HOME SCHOOLED / NON-STATE ACCREDITED SCHOOL STUDENTS accredited schools, they will be placed at the last level reached in an accredited high school.
+If proof is presented that home/non- state accredited private courses have been taken, testing will be given to that level.